Former MSPB Vice Chair Jessica Parks Leads KPWW’s MSPB Practice Section

 Protect Your Federal Career

 If your federal career is jeopardized, make certain that your rights are protected.
 If you are presented with a proposed removal, provide a strong response.
 If you are targeted with retaliation because you were a whistleblower, stand strong.
 Make sure that your rights as a military veteran are honored.
-Contact Kator, Parks, Weiser & Harris, PLLC, for a free case consultation.
+Contact Kator, Parks, Weiser & Wright, PLLC, for a free case consultation.